-She didn’t normally sprint out of the Great Hall without anyone noticing but the Daily Prophet morning cover had sent her into a tailspin.
+She didn’t normally sprint out of the Great Hall without anyone noticing, but the Daily Prophet morning edition had sent her into a tailspin.
 Authorities had found thirteen murdered Muggles several Underground stations away from her parents’ music hall.
 Her left eye started twitching and she quickly inhaled again.
 Gemma knew her Mum and Dad encouraged mixed audiences, which worried her.
 Were these new followers of ‘Lord Voldemort’ starting to target the family business just because they were more tolerant and accepting of Muggles?

 She couldn’t be sure.

 The blonde took another pull from her cigarette and abruptly sat down on one of the stone benches in the main outdoor courtyard.
-She quickly finished the rest of her cigarette, trying to fight off the chilly October air, and started chain smoking when she lit another off the end of her first.
+She finished the rest of her cigarette, trying to fight off the chilly October air, and started chain smoking when she lit another off the end of her first.

-“Bloody hell, Rawnsley!” her best friend Giovanni Costa exclaimed when he finally skidded to a stop.
+“Bloody hell, Rawnsley!” her best friend Giovanni exclaimed when he finally skidded to a stop.
 He took several deep breaths and then reached into his pocket to pull out his own packet of cigarettes.
 He placed one in his mouth and lit the end of it with his wand.
 Gemma cowered slightly as he exhaled.
 “You can’t scare me like that!”

 “I didn’t mean to,” she retorted softly before taking another drag herself.

 “Well give us some warning before you bolt next time, eh?
-You were like a fucking ninja - you were there and then suddenly you weren’t,” Gio snorted as he slowly sat down next to her.
+You were like a fucking ninja - you were there and then suddenly you weren’t,” Gio snorted as he sat down next to her.

 He took another lazy inhale and then placed a hand on her knee to comfort her.

 “Thanks, Gio,” she muttered as she squeezed his hand.
-They smiled at each other lightly and then put their cigarettes back in their mouths.
+They smiled at each other and then put their cigarettes back in their mouths.

 Although they had never been romantically involved, Gemma knew she would always have a connection with the Italian Seventh Year.
 He was the first child to show up on their doorstep and immediately began to treat Gemma like a sister when her parents started to house him every night.
 Since his parents kicked him out when he was 15, Gio wanted nothing more than to be a normal teenager and Gemma knew her family and the band gave him the sense of stability he craved.

 However, Gio gave her stability as well.
 He was the only one who seemed to understand the burden her Seer abilities placed on her.
 Most people thought she was crazy and a wandering spirit reminiscent of the 1960s, but not Gio.
 He treated her like a human being.
-Gemma appreciated the way he let her practice her tarot card readings on him, tried to find her the newest Divination novels to educate her and sat up late into the night to keep her company as she tried to read the stars.
+Gemma appreciated the way he let her practice her tarot card readings on him, tried to find her the newest Divination novels to educate her, and stayed up late into the night to keep her company as she tried to read the stars.
 Although the Hufflepuffs were good friends with the rest of the band, they often talked about their hopes, dreams, and worries over cigarettes and leaned on each other for support.

 “And believe me, no one hates this ‘Voldemort’ bloke more than I do.
-Why do you think most of my family left Italy just after the first Muggle World War?
+Why do you think most of my family left Italy just after the First Muggle World War?
 I’ll tell you: Fascism.”

 “I don’t think he’s exactly a Fascist, Gio,” Gemma chuckled, not surprised that the boy was spouting off about politics.
 “He’s not telling everyone that England is the best country in the world, although he does spout that purebloods are racially superior to everyone else.”

 “Well no, he’s not England’s biggest fan, per say,” Gio responded with an eye roll, “but he is hyper nationalistic about purebloods.
-He may not think the United Kingdom is the greatest society on earth but he sure thinks that about the Wizarding World.
+He may not think the United Kingdom is the greatest society on earth, but he sure thinks that about the Wizarding World.
 He wants us to return to our former glory and honor.”